cFreed-AKA-Alf/jsmob/readme.md

 - a direct or indirect parent of the involved menu base `<ul>`

 In the latter case, only the first encountered 1st-level `<ul>` in the scope of the *%Menu* element will be considered.
-If it is not embedded in a *%Block* element, a *%Menuµ element will automatically become itself a block, whose breakpoint will be set to the default one (see above).
+If it is not embedded in a *%Block* element, a *%Menu* element will automatically become itself a block, whose breakpoint will be set to the default one (see above).

-A *%Main* class may be added to one (and only one) *%Menu*: in reduced layout, this menu is  replaced by a "commander" button like <span style="font-size:1.5em; font-weight:bold;">**&#9776;**</span>, which toggles the 1st level options visibility (options are stacked when visible).
+A *%Main* class may be added to one (and only one) *%Menu*: in reduced layout, this menu is  replaced by a "commander" button like <span style="font-size:2em; font-weight:bold;">**&#9776;**</span>, which toggles the 1st level options visibility (options are stacked when visible).
 For other menus, 1st level options remain always visible.

-In any case, each 1st level option have a drop-down toggle button in front of it when it has 2nd-level options.
+In any case, each 1st-level option have a drop-down toggle button in front of it when it has 2nd-level options.
 Main menu is intended for a horizontal menu, while simple menu behaviour is particularly suitable for vertical menus.
 CAUTION: a menu may have no more than 2 levels.